sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

 ## Step 5: Compile the dbt Project

-We will first "compile" the dbt project.
-This generates executable SQL contained in the `model`, `tests` and `analysis` folders *without* executing those queries in Snowflake.
-This allows developers to visually inspect fully resolved models, validate jinja / macro usage and manually running queries for debugging or development purposes.
+We will first "compile" the dbt project.This generates executable SQL contained in the `model`, `tests` and `analysis` folders *without* executing those queries in Snowflake.
+While this step is not mandatory for a successful dbt run, this allows developers to visually inspect fully resolved models, validate jinja / macro usage and manually running queries for debugging or development purposes without incurring warehouse cost associated with running models.

 1. In your workspace, ensure **Profile** is set to to `prod`
 2. To the right, select `Compile` from the list of dbt operations